maykar/compact-custom-header/readme.md

 ## Button Config:

 Each button (menu, notifications, voice, and options) can be set as "show", "hide", and "clock".
-With the exception of the options button they can be set to "overflow" as well.
+With the exception of the options button they can also be set to "overflow".
 The overflow option hides the button from the header and places it inside the options button drop down menu.

 ## Exception Config:

 You can have different settings depending on username, user agent, and media query.
-You can also combine any of them as an exception as well.
+You can use any combination as well.

-* <b>user:</b> would be the Home Assistant username.
+* <b>user:</b> A Home Assistant username.
-* <b>user_agent:</b> would be any matching word or phrase from the devices user agent.
+* <b>user_agent:</b> A matching word or phrase from the devices user agent.
 You can find this at the bottom of this cards editor or by [googling "what's my user agent"](http://www.google.com/search?q=whats+my+user+agent) on the device in question.
-* <b>media_query:</b> can be any valid [CSS media query](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).
+* <b>media_query:</b> A valid [CSS media query](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).

+If a config item is left out of an exceptions config the main config vaule is used.

 Under exceptions set your conditions and then setup their config below.
 Example: